MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 ## Prerequisites

-Credentials (preview) use secrets stored in Azure Key Vault.
+Credentials use secrets stored in Azure Key Vault.
 To allow you to create credentials, your administrator needs to configure Azure Key Vault first.
 In a nutshell, admin needs to ensure:
 1. Microsoft Power Platform resource provider is registered in Azure subscription
 1. There is an Azure Key Vault that contains the secrets to be used in the credentials.